Don't Pass Me By

 "Don't Pass Me By" is a song by the English rock band the Beatles from their 1968 double album The Beatles (also known as the "White Album").
-A country rock song, it was the first solo composition written by drummer Ringo Starr.
+It was the first solo composition written by drummer Ringo Starr.

 The song was released as a single in Scandinavia (misattributed to Lennon–McCartney) and peaked at number one in Denmark in April 1969.

 Origin

 Starr first played the song for the other Beatles soon after he joined the group in August 1962.
 During an interview, Starr commented on the songwriting process, saying: "I wrote 'Don't Pass Me By' when I was sitting round at home.
 I was fiddling with the piano – I just bang away – and then if a melody comes and some words, I just have to keep going.
 It was great to get my first song down, one that I had written.
 It was a very exciting time for me and everyone was really helpful, and recording that crazy violinist was a thrilling moment".

 The earliest public mention of the track seems to have been in a BBC chatter session introducing "And I Love Her" on the radio show Top Gear in 1964.
 In the conversation, Starr was asked if he had written a song and Paul McCartney mocked him soon afterwards, singing the first line of the refrain, "Don't pass me by, don't make me cry, don't make me blue, baby".